 A field geology course of at least 3 credits is required to fulfill the Geology capstone requirement.
 Currently, students are required to complete this course at another accredited college or university.
 These courses, usually known as Field Camps, are generally offered during the summer term and range from 4-7 weeks.
 Most students complete this requirement the summer after their junior year.
-Prerequisites vary, but nearly always include Sed/strat, Structure, and some Mineralogy/Petrology.
+Prerequisites vary, but nearly always include Sed/strat, Structural Geology, and Mineralogy, and Petrology.

 Costs vary considerably depending on the location, means of travel, type of accommodation, tuition etc. The National Association of Geoscience Teachers sponsors $500 scholarships to help offset the costs.
 The application deadline is Feb.
 16th.

 Another scholarship source is ExxonMobil.
 The website for information is: https://rock.geosociety.org/exxonmobilaward/index.asp

 Once you have been accepted into a field camp, you must register at Tulane for EENS-3990 Field Geology for the term in which you are taking the course.
 You will not be charged Tulane tuition for either of these courses.
 Once you have finished the course, you must have a transcript sent directly to the Geology major advisor as soon as possible.